udevbe/webshell/README.md

 # Configuring available apps:
 - Adjust `/public/apps.json` to change the launch id, name & icon location of apps displayed in the webshell.
-- Adjust the launch ids you previously so they have a match in `docker/app-endpoint-server/config.json5`.
+- Adjust the launch ids you previously changed, so they have a match in `docker/app-endpoint-server/config.json5`.
 - Adjust `/public/apps/<app-id>/icon.svg` to change the icon of apps displayed in the webshell.
 - Rebuild.